roytam1/mozilla-cvs-history/mozilla/webtools/bugzilla/docs/en/rst/installing/linux.rst

 :command:`./install-module.pl <modulename>`

 .. note:: If you are using a package-based distribution, and attempting to install the Perl modules from CPAN (e.g. by using :file:`install-module.pl`), you may need to install the "development" packages for MySQL and GD before attempting to install the related Perl modules.
 The names of these packages will vary depending on the specific distribution you are using, but are often called :file:`<packagename>-devel`.

-   .. todo:: Give examples for Debian/Ubuntu and RedHat.
-             Convert this item to a bug after checkin.

 .. _linux-config-webserver: